 View Related Products by Product Action

-Keywords: I-BRD9, supplier, bromodomains, containing, protein, extra, terminal, inhibits, inhibitors, potent, selective, downregulates, downregulation, sgc, structural, genomics, consortium, Bromodomains, Bromodomains, Tocris Bioscience
+Keywords: I-BRD9, I-BRD9 supplier, bromodomains, containing, protein, extra, terminal, inhibits, inhibitors, potent, selective, downregulates, downregulation, sgc, structural, genomics, consortium, Bromodomains, 5591, Tocris Bioscience

-Currently there are no citations for I-BRD9.
 Do you know of a great paper that uses I-BRD9 from Tocris?
-If so please let us know.
+Please let us know.